varnish/varnish-wiki/source/start/varnish.rst

 This is when you can add ready made VCL Templates or recommended plugins for your web Application (Wordpress, Drupal, Magento2)

+But before you add any new code you must understand :ref:`VCL <vcl>`

 Step 3: Configure Apache2 to work with Varnish
 ----------------------------------------------